 - Your maximum: the highest possible salary you could request without losing credibility with the employer.

 - Reality Check: Does your range have some overlap with the fair market value range that you researched online?
 If not, tweak your numbers until it does.
+The SkyWater salary guide is a great place to start your research to understand salaries specific to the MN job market, sorted by employer size.

 Step 3: Prepare multiple responses to the salary question